davidscottmills/pubsub/README.md

 # PubSub

-PubSub is a Go Package for in-memory publish/subscribe
+PubSub is a Go Package for in-memory publish/subscribe.
+This package is currently in prerelease.

 ## Installation